Improvising Methods: Experiencing Collaborative, Inventive, Apposite and Original Methods – call for participation

 Perhaps you just want to hear more about what’s involved with site-responsive and inventive methods from those with insights and stories to share.

-If any of this sounds of interest, then we have an upcoming event for you!
+If this sounds of interest, then we have an upcoming event for you!

 The event

-On 9-10 July 2025, NCRM is planning a two-day in-person Innovation Forum to explore what happens when skilled researchers and practitioners are methodologically responsive to their field sites.
+NCRM is planning a two-day in-person innovation forum to explore what happens when skilled researchers and practitioners are methodologically responsive to their field sites.

-The event – to be hosted at The University of Manchester – will build on contemporary interest in engaging with site-responsive and apposite methods from multiple disciplines (including STS, sociology and the voluntary and nonprofit sectors).
+The event, which is free to attend, will build on contemporary interest in engaging with site-responsive and apposite methods from multiple disciplines such as STS, sociology, the voluntary and nonprofit sectors.
+We encourage interest and participation from all facets of social research!

 The programme will combine methodological workshops, talks and group discussion to unpack what it means – and takes – to improvise methodologically.
-As further information about the programme becomes available, we’ll publish it here.
-Confirmed topics include improvising with collectives, enrolling sensory experiences and objects, and exploring mobile methods.
+Expected topics include exploring improvisation with collectives, enrolling sensory experiences and objects, exploring mobile methods, and more.

-Through this event, we aim to build a community interested in developing capacity for apposite, situated and sensitive methods in social research.
+In particular, we are aiming to build a community interested in developing capacity for apposite, situated and sensitive methods in social research.
 We hope this will also include working together to produce an online collection that showcases, shares and critically appraises improvisation in method.

 Register your interest